lifthrasiir/angolmois/INTERNALS.md

 `#LNTYPE 1`, such construction in `#LNTYPE 2` almost always result in a problem.)
 BMS writers should avoid writing the same measure multiple times for those channels.

+* Channels `Dx` and `Ex`

+Inserts a "bomb" which is detonated when the player is pressing the key as the bomb passes through the bottom of the screen.
+The bomb is displayed as a dark red object (regardless of the color of lanes and other objects).
+The bomb has no grading area, but if the bomb is detonated before the grading area of long note end is reached, then the bomb immediately ends the long note grading.

+Detonating a bomb results in MISS grade.
+The amount of gauge decrease is specified with the hexadecimal key (just as a hexadecimal BPM in the channel `03`), or `ZZ` for the instant death[^4].
+The hexadecimal key has a unit of 0.5%; `01` for 0.5% decrease, `02` for 1% decrease, and `C8` for 100% decrease.
+Angolmois ignores more than 100% decrease or non-hexadecimal key except for `ZZ`.

+The bomb itself cannot be placed in the long note or at the same position as other notes, but the invisible object can overlap with it.
+It is possible to abuse this behavior to provide a custom bomb sound (somewhat).

+[^4]: Angolmois does not have the instant death except for this kind of bombs.
+      It is not same as pressing ESC, as it will always display "YOU FAILED!" message.

 ### Control Flow